techidaily/site-facebook/source/_posts/frontiersmen-of-tech-clashes-the-elite-six.md

  Facebook employees staged a virtual walkout after Zuckerberg personally stated that he would not remove a post made by Trump in reference to the 2020 Minneapolis protests ("when the looting starts, the shooting starts").
 The same version of the post had been hidden under a warning message by Twitter.

- When Facebook permanently suspended Trump's Facebook account following the 2021 Capitol riot, there were similar cries of outrage from the other side of the aisle, with campaigns urging users to[delete their Facebook accounts](https://www.makeuseof.com/tag/delete-facebook-account/) in protest of free speech.
+ When Facebook permanently suspended Trump's Facebook account following the 2021 Capitol riot, there were similar cries of outrage from the other side of the aisle, with campaigns urging users to [delete their Facebook accounts](https://www.makeuseof.com/tag/delete-facebook-account/) in protest of free speech.

 ## Least Polarizing Tech Figure?